1-Dimensional Intrinsic Persistence of Geodesic Spaces: Geometry of Rips complexes

-An $r$-loop is $r$-\textbf{null} if it is contractible in $\Rips(X,r)$.
 Two $r$-loops are $r$-\textbf{homotopic}, if they are homotopic in $\Rips(X,r)$.
 The corresponding simplicial homotopy in $\Rips(X,r)$ is referred to as $r$-\textbf{homotopy}.
 If the second $r$-loop is constant we also call it $r$-\textbf{nullhomotopy}.
 Depending on the context we may be considering based or unbased homotopies.
 The \textbf{concatenation} $L * L'$ of $r$-loops $L$ and $L'$ is defined in the obvious way by joining (concatenating) the defining sequences.
 Note that a filling of the join is the join of fillings of $r$-loops. \end{Def}

 Note that if loop $\alpha \colon [0,a]\to X$ in Definition \ref{DefRLoop} is a parameterization by the natural parameter, then $\alpha$ is of finite length.
 This condition excludes non-rectifiable (i.e., loops of infinite length) loops.
 Homotopy classes of loops whose each representative is of infinite length naturally appear, for example, in $HE$ by circumventing infinitely many circles in an appropriate fashion.
 We will later show that in the case of SLSC spaces this phenomenon is absent, i.e., each homotopy class of a loop has a rectifiable representative.